-It is an unfortunate reality that many Tenants are difficult to deal with as they are either generally troublesome or do not adhere to their responsibilities as stipulated by the lease agreement.
-In an ideal world, the landlord could simply terminate an agreement with Tenants they no longer wish to deal with and re-let the property.
-After all, as the landlord and owner it would make sense that your wants be paramount with respect to the property.
+It is an unfortunate reality that many Tenants are difficult to deal with, as they are either generally troublesome or do not adhere to their responsibilities as stipulated by the lease agreement.
+In an ideal world, the landlord could simply terminate an agreement with Tenants they no longer wish to deal with, and re-let the property.
+After all, as the landlord and owner, it would make sense that your wants be paramount with respect to the property.
 Yet, this is not the case.
 Certainly not in Pennsylvania.
 If anything, Pennsylvania law makes it tremendously difficult for a Landlord to evict even the most difficult of Tenants.
-If you are a Philadelphia landlord and need help evicting unwanted tenants, you will need counsel that specializes in landlord’s rights and Tenant Evictions.
+If you are a Philadelphia landlord, and you need help evicting unwanted tenants, you will need counsel that specializes in landlord’s rights and Tenant Evictions.
 The Law Offices of Greg Prosmushkin, P.C. can help.

 Under What Grounds May I Evict a Tenant?

 First and foremost, you will need legal grounds by which to Evict the Current Tenant.
 As a Pennsylvania landlord, you are bound by the Pennsylvania Landlord Tenant Act of 1951, and may only evict under the following reasons: